Stoma Care

 3. Wearing an HME (Heat/Moisture Exchange) filter raises the humidity and heat of the air you breathe by temporarily storing both in the filter when you exhale, and returning it to the lungs when you inhale again.
 The filters are also excellent at filtering out the impurities found in the air around us we breathe.

 4. While we disagree about whether it should be a daily ritual or only used occasionally or as used, squirting some sterile saline into your stomas can help loosen by thick mucus and help you cough it up.
-A product like Simple Saline or the pink saline bullets serve this purpose.
+A product like the pink saline bullets serve this purpose.

 David B. - VA